Foundations of Artificial Intelligence (FAI) Group

 All email interaction must be pre-fixed with "[TAIP-24]" in the email subject.

 No plagiarism.
 It is Ok (and encouraged!) to use web resources to further your understanding of your assigned topic.
 However, it is inadmissible to use pieces of such material for your summary paper or presentation.
 Any plagiarism will result in disqualification from the seminar.
+You are allowed to include pieces (like formal definitiions, empirical results tables or figures) from the paper you are summarizing; however, you need to clearly and explicitly mark such material as being from the paper.

 Content.
 AI Planning is the sub-area of AI concerned with complex action-choice problems.
 The seminar covers methods supporting trust in algorithmic solutions to such problems.
 This field of research is very recent, and we cover research conducted in the FAI group.
 A major concern are neural action policies, i.e., neural networks that map states to actions.
 While such policies can be very performant, they are fundamentally opaque and come without any guarantees.
 We cover methods for verifying, testing, and re-training such policies.
 Furthermore, even for symbolic planning methods explainability is a challenge, and we cover recent work providing explanations in the form of goal conflicts.